Skip to content

 • chat_session.mode = "current" fails explicitly when the managed session has no pinned current provider session

-• server-managed native headless sessions reuse the managed-agent can_accept_prompt_now posture and reject overlapping work unless force=true
+• passive-server-managed native headless sessions reuse the managed-agent can_accept_prompt_now posture and reject overlapping work unless force=true

 • force=true bypasses only readiness/busy posture; it does not bypass blank prompt validation, detached state, reconciliation blocking, or unsupported backends